codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Create bank transaction

-Use our Create bank transactions(THIS IS NOT IN LENDING API) to deposit the amount into the lender's bank account with the following information included:
+Use our [Get create bank account transactions model](/lending-api#/operations/get-create-bank-transactions-model) endpoint first to determine the parameters required for transaction creation.
+Then, use the [Create bank account transactions](/lending-api#/operations/create-bank-transactions) to deposit the amount into the lender's bank account with at least the following information included:

 ```http
 post trasaction